bigdevwhale/marat555.github.io/_posts/2019-09-15-automated-testing-with junit-selenium-and-managing-database-state.md

 }
 ```

-Add file for inserting to database to /resources/dbunit/xml.
+Add a file with data set for insertion to the database to `/resources/dbunit/xml`.
 Example of file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>